OpenClassrooms-Student-Center/alumnis/content/students/Lucienfaure.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
 objective: Tout connaitre sur le developpement mobile IOS.
-short_description: J'aime l'idée que tout le monde aujour'hui utilise des applications, elle sont devenues indispensable.
+short_description: J'aime l'idée que tout le monde aujour'hui utilise des applications, elles sont devenues indispensables.

 # don't touch that
 template: students